-While golf rules and laws are pretty strict, the question of what is a good handicap is somewhat subjective.
+While golf rules are pretty strict, the question of what is a good handicap is somewhat subjective.
 The truth is, if you have been playing for a bit, and paying attention, you should have a fair idea of where you fit in the big picture.
 So, what is an average golf handicap?

 Why Is There a Handicap System?

 The idea is to give golfers of different skills, abilities, and experience levels a relatively even playing field.
 This is not an easy task, but it does work for the most part.